kevinolega/callcentertrainingtips/2web/2web-faq-students.md

 We extended the training period to 60 days.

-## What's the Meaning of WORD or PHRASE?
+## WHAT'S THE MEANING OF WORD OR PHRASE?

 For words and phrases that you need help with, a quick search on Google is incredibly useful.

 Research is a small but incredibly useful call center skill.

-## I Don't Want to Submit My Answers Because I'm Worried About My English.
+## I DON'T WANT TO SUBMIT MY ANSWERS BECAUSE I'M WORRIED ABOUT MY ENGLISH.

 That's okay.